karimdaghari/billing-app/README.md

    pnpm install
    ```

-3. Set up your Cloudflare account:
-   - Create a Cloudflare Workers project
-   - Configure your `wrangler.toml` file with your KV namespace bindings (just create one through `pnpx wrangler kv namespace create DATA_STORE`.
+3. Set up your Cloudflare account and configure your `wrangler.toml` file with your KV namespace bindings (just create one through `pnpx wrangler kv namespace create DATA_STORE`.
 Make sure it's named `DATA_STORE` and don't forget to update your `wrangler.toml` with your namespace ID)

 ## Usage